Rajeev-Tamang/OpenSSL/README.md

         M(Middle Man- With SSL/TLS there is confidiality, intergrity and authentication but the middle man can still capture the data and send it again) --> X end
 ```
+- *Suppose the Branch A is sending transtion of $1000 to HQ bank , in some specific user account, if the middle man capture it then , what?
+We know that he can not read data, due to confidentiality (Encryption) , we know he cannot change it , even if he did it we will know i.e due to integrity (Hashing) but what if he capture and crate multiple copy then sended in that same wire?
+That specific user acoount wil be full of $$$.*
+- So, inorder to be protected from that there is anti-replay.
+- Anti-Replay is provided with bulit-in sequqence number.
+- That sequence number is built into Intergrity+ Authentication Mechanism.

+### Non-Repudation:
+- Meaning od Repudation: to refuse to have anything to do with.
+- Suppose client sended some data and they are deining that they haven't sended it.
+- Sendor cannot later deny sending a message.
+Byproduct of intergrity+ Authentication